meyerv11045/notes/notes/prog_langs/ch2.md

 ## 2.8 PL/1

 - Development Environment:
-    - cocbol and fortran existing
+    - Cobol and Fortran existing
     - by 1963 scientific users wanted more elaborate I/O and business users wanted floats and arrays
 - Features
     - unit-level concurrency